Mold Removal in Colchester, VT Vermont 5446

 Expert help is just one call away.

-1. Moldy Smell.
+- A sour smell.
 It's a unique smell.
-Even if you can't see anything, you still know it's there.
+Even if you don't detect anything, you know it's there.

-2. Visual Microbial Growth.
+- Visual Microbial Growth.
 Dark splotches on the ceiling, walls floors or baseboards.
-Splotches across the ceiling may indicate a leaking roof or a burst pipe or condensation in ductwork.
-Dark spots or the appearance of brown or black mold on the walls may be a sign of a cracked or burst pipe behind the wall.
-This may be an incipient leak, but the damage will only become worse.
+Splotches across the ceiling may suggest a leaky roof or burst pipe or condensation in the ductwork.
+Dark spots or the appearance of brown or black mold in the walls may indicate a cracked or burst pipe that is hidden behind the wall.
+It may be an ongoing leak, however the damage can only increase.

-3. Soft Moist Spots on the Floors, Walls or Ceiling.
-This could indicate that the microbial growth is occurring.
-The mold may not be visible right now, but it could be behind the drywall, on the support studs, underneath the floors, or in the ceiling of your home.
+- soft moist spots on the Floors, Walls or Ceiling.
+This could suggest that the microbial growth may be present.
+Mold may appear invisible yet however it may be hidden behind the drywall, on the support studs, underneath the flooring or in the attic of your home.

-4. Unexplained Illness.
-A constant cough, headache or nausea or feeling ill only when you are at home or in certain areas.
-These persistent allergy-type symptoms may be a sign that mold exists.
-The 4 groups most susceptible to illnesses caused by mold include:
+The constant headaches, coughing, nausea or feeling ill only when at home or in certain places.
+These persistent allergy-type symptoms may be a sign that mold is present.
+The 4 groups most susceptible to mold-related illnesses are:

-5. A recent water Event.
-The spores require water to grow which is why the recent leak, flood, or sewer back-up may have caused the proper water activity needed in order to support mold growth.
+- A recent Water Event.
+The spores need water to grow and, therefore, an earlier leak, flood, or sewer back-up may have caused the necessary water activity needed to support mold growth.

 Superior Mold Removal